Summer 2018 applications will open in January.

 - College essay writing

 Applications are no longer being accepted for Summer 2017.
-Admitted students can submit the required program forms by logging in to their online application.

 To apply, you must be a current sophomore from the New York metro/tri-state area, who will be entering your junior year following this summer.
 You must submit an application, as well as an official high school transcript, two recommendations (one from your guidance counselor and one personal), and answers to short essay questions.
 In addition, you must complete an in-person interview.